armory/knowledge-base/_posts/aws/2019-05-29-AWS-Lambda-HowTo.md

 ## Referencing values from `Get Functions`

-You can use SPeL to get values from the response to the `Lambda - Get Functions` stage.
-Here is an example SPeL expression to get a function name.
+You can use SpEL to get values from the response to the `Lambda - Get Functions` stage.
+Here is an example SpEL expression to get a function name.

 `${#stage("Lambda - Get Functions").context.webhook.body[0].functionName}`